-With decompression stops, the ceiling is always decreasing while you are near the ceiling depth, providing continuous decompression with optimum ascent time.
+With decompression stops, in the continuous ascent mode the ceiling is constantly decreasing while you are near the ceiling depth, providing continuous decompression with optimum ascent time.
+While in the stepped ascent mode, the ceiling is the same for a specific time and then moves upwards 3 m (9.8 ft) at a time.